ZofiaSamsel/Wine_quality/README.md

 > Bypassing traditional tasting methods, this project employs data analysis to predict the quality of wine based on its chemical features.

-In our project, our primary objective is to conduct a comprehensive analysis of wine quality, focusing on its psychochemical properties.
+In our project, our primary objective is to conduct a comprehensive analysis of wine quality, focusing on its physicochemical properties.

 Since the taste and overall quality of wine are influenced by a complex interplay of various characteristics, we aim to delve into the intricate relationships among these chemical properties.
-By doing so, we aspire to enhance the production of high-quality wine and offer valuable insights to winemakers.
-Using data-driven methods, our goal is to design a predictive model for wine quality and uncovering the most important factor influencing the quality.
-Additionally, we seek to discern the distinctions between white and red wine, unraveling unique psychochemical profiles for each type.
+Our aspiration is to enhance the production of high-quality wine and provide valuable insights to winemakers.

+Using data-driven methods, our goal is to develop a predictive model for wine quality, uncovering the most significant factors influencing quality.
+Additionally, we seek to discern the distinctions between white and red wines, unraveling unique physicochemical profiles for each type.

-Project done as part of a LPI Data Science Course.
+This project was completed as part of the LPI Data Science Course, under the guidance of Marc and Liubov.

 ## 🍷 1.
 Introduction